 Online advertising can be a divisive thing.
 On the one hand, ads support the free content model of the internet, with advertising subsidizing many of our favorite websites.
 On the other hand, badly designed or intrusive ads can be disruptive, to say the least, and tracking cookies and similar advertising trackers raise many privacy concerns.
 This is where ad blockers and anti-tracking software come in, allowing users to block irritating ads, save bandwidth, opt out of intrusive marketing systems and, in extreme scenarios, block malicious ads that seek to infect computers.
 Check out our favorite ad blocking extensions and apps to take control of your browsing experience.

-AdBlock Plus (ABP) is among the most popular ad blockers, with versions available for Firefox, Chrome, Opera and a new version just released for Internet Explorer.
+AdBlock Plus (ABP) is among the most popular ad blockers, with versions available for Firefox, Chrome, and Opera.
 ABP features a quick setup, loading preset filter lists that allow users to quickly block most ads, as well as the option to filter malware and social media buttons.
 Savvy users can chose additional block lists as well as set custom filters or whitelist their favorite sites to keep their ad revenue in the black.
 AdBlock Plus allows what it calls "non-intrusive advertising" through filters, which may irk some users, though this can be disabled in settings.

 AdBlock (no relation to AdBlock Plus) is the other major ad blocker extension of note, available for users of Chrome, Opera and Safari.
 AdBlock uses a series of filter lists to automatically block ad content coming from known ad servers and providers.
 Users can stick with the default block lists, subscribe to additional ones, or even create their own, as well as whitelist their favorite websites.
 As one of the most downloaded Chrome and Safari extensions, AdBlock has the trust of many users worldwide.

-Another app that makes good use of iOS 9's new content-blocking features is 1Blocker, a powerful and highly configurable content blocker that comes preloaded with a wide array of ad blocking settings, while also providing users with the freedom to create their own content blocking rules.
+Another app that makes good use of iOS's content-blocking features is 1Blocker, a powerful and highly configurable content blocker that comes preloaded with a wide array of ad blocking settings, while also providing users with the freedom to create their own content blocking rules.
 Users can easily block unsightly ads and social widgets with a flick of a switch, and users can also whitelist specific pages if they want to let content through.
-Previously a paid app, 1Blocker is now free to try, with free users able to block one kind of content (ads, social widgets, etc.), with a premium upgrade unlocking unlimited blocking.
+Previously a paid app, 1Blocker is now free to try, with free users able to block one kind of content (ads, social widgets, etc.); a premium upgrade provides unlocking unlimited blocking.